edezhic/prest/README.md

-# Powers for you apps 💪
+# Powers for apps 💪
 ### For an outdated overview visit [pwrs.app](https://pwrs.app/)

 **PWRS** is a **P**rogressive **W**eb **R**u**s**t framework designed to quickly start your cross-platform apps.
 Beware that it's an early WIP - I've verified that rust with the dependencies used here provide a nice development experience so I've decided to try to compose them in a easy-to-start way.